Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 And that pretty much summed it up for the day’s pleasant engagements.
 On the roster for this evening was a lot of reading, some emails, a few business phone calls and *maybe* having to jump back out to spend the night on *Rich Plains* if he was unlucky.
 Honestly, Knight hadn’t been so busy since the days when he’d actually been in charge of a warship at sea.

-It was exhausting, and likely to run a man his age into the ground… but he’d tried to retire and just couldn’t.
+It was exhausting, and likely to run a man his age into the ground... but he’d tried to retire and just couldn’t.
 He was embroiled, probably for the rest of his life, and he wouldn’t have it any other way.

 He opened his emails and got to work.